Primary School Science in the UK

 Primary school science in the pandemic

-The challenge of remote learning was met brilliantly by all teachers in the past 18 months.
-As we return to normal though, gaps in primary school science education during the pandemic might start to show.
+The challenge of remote learning was met brilliantly by all teachers over the course of the pandemic.
+Having returned to normal though, gaps in primary school science education during the pandemic started to show.

 Research into the impact of lockdown on primary school science has shown that the subject has been relegated.
 Members of a focus group said they were concerned about the over prioritisation of maths, English and phonics.